KyleBading/boilerplates/library/packer/proxmox-iso-ubuntu/README.md

     Rendered HCL: what Packer actually builds with, versioned separately if needed.

-Ansible is a top choice because your homelab already uses it for provisioning, and Packer has a native ansible provisioner for post-build config — making this a natural pre-build step.
+Ansible is a top choice because it is already used it for provisioning, and Packer has a native ansible provisioner for post-build config — making this a natural pre-build step.
-Common repo patterns

-Structure matches established boilerplates:
+Build structure matches established boilerplates:

     Pre-render: Ansible/Make renders .j2 + YAML → .pkr.hcl (the playbook does this).